Last updated on February 15th, 2020 at 06:31 pm

 The product is lightweight and affordable.
 One person can easily carry it, unlike many of its competitors.
 The physical dimensions are also aesthetically pleasing, a perfect fit for your home or office.

 It requires calibration of your monitor and printer, so it may not be perfect out of the box.
-It pays to take some time to calibrate the color of both the printer and monitor before you start printing in earnest.
+If you are serious about your art and graphic design prints, it pays to take some time to calibrate the color of both the printer and monitor before you start printing in earnest.
 While this isn’t a great time, DIY printing sometimes requires that we get down into the details and tinker until we have our settings just right.

 If you aren’t sure you have a monitor that is up to the task in terms of color gamut or calibration, try our guide to graphic design monitors, which can help you in selecting a proper alternative.